Twitter's launch of DeSantis' presidential bid underscores platform's rightward shift under Musk

 “Twitter's a two-way street," Williams said.

-Associated Press media writer David Bauder in New York contributed to this report.
+Associated Press technology writer Barbara Ortutay in San Francisco and media writer David Bauder in New York contributed to this report.

 The Associated Press receives support from several private foundations to enhance its explanatory coverage of elections and democracy.
 See more about AP’s democracy initiative here.
 The AP is solely responsible for all content.